• Skip to primary navigation

 Instructions

-• Chop peaches into 1 inch chunks and place in bottom of a casserole dish.
+• Peel and chop peaches into 1 inch chunks and place in the bottom of a casserole dish.
 Sprinkle the top with lemon zest and then squeeze the juice from ½ lemon over the top of the peaches.

 • In a separate bowl, whisk together the flour, baking powder, salt, nutmeg and cinnamon.
 Add to the butter mixture and mix until combined.